benzzon/net-mvc-fw48-oidc-azure/README.md

    (Tenant ID and ClientID is found in the settings for the app that was created.)

 6. Run the solution and try the "login-link", followed by the link to show "Claims"

+NOTE:
+If error "Could not find a part of the path .. roslyn\csc.exe" is appearing when started from Visual Studio, try to do a clean project from Visual Studio, close VS and try again.